Rename, Select, Copy, Fill and Clear. Master powerful Alpha, Mask, Reference and Merge functions through the Layer Options menu.

 Edit one layer using the contents of another.

-A Clipping Mask functions like a Layer Mask, but is not attached to a single specific layer - it is a separate and distinct layer of its own.
-It can be linked to any other layer.
-Because of this, you can move a Clipping Mask from one layer to another, or stack multiple Clipping Masks above a single base layer, creating complex visual effects.
+A Clipping Mask functions like a Layer Mask, but isn't attached to a single specific layer.
+A Clipping Mask acts as a separate and distinct layer of its own.
+You can link Clipping Masks to any other layer.
+Because of this, you can move a Clipping Mask from one layer to another.
+Or stack multiple Clipping Masks above a single base layer.
+This allows for the creation of complex visual effects.

-Clipping Masks are a great way to modify your content non-destructively, allowing you to experiment with colors, textures, and effects.
+Clipping Masks are a great way to modify your content non-destructively.
+This allows you to experiment with colors, textures, and effects without worrying about a change being permanent.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Clipping Mask.